Thomas Edward Laws Moore: Magnetic surveys

-Thomas Moore was initially involved in magnetic surveys of the high latitudes of the Antarctic, serving as mate under Francis Crozier on board the HMS Terror (1813) during the Ross expedition.
+Thomas Moore was initially involved in magnetic surveys of the high latitudes of the Antarctic, serving as mate under Francis Crozier on board HMS Terror during the Ross expedition.
 However, by 1844, large swathes of the south Indian Ocean had still been left untraversed, stretching over 130° south of 60° S.

-Erebus and Terror in the Antarctic, by James Wilson Carmichael.
+and in the Antarctic, by James Wilson Carmichael.
 National Maritime Museum, London.

-In 1844, the British admiralty commissioned the 360-ton Barque Pagoda to undertake a magnetic survey as the HMS Terror and Erebus were in the Arctic on the ill fated Franklin Expedition.
+In 1844, the British admiralty commissioned the 360-ton barque Pagoda to undertake a magnetic survey as HMS Terror and Erebus were in the Arctic on the ill-fated Franklin Expedition.
 Moore was selected for command as a result of his previous experience and his prominent role in taking magnetic readings with Crozier.

-Over the course of the expedition (5th January 1845 – 7th July 1845), Lt.
+Over the course of the expedition (5 January 1845 – 7 July 1845), Lt.
 Moore explored more degrees of longitude south of 60° S than any previous explorer in one of the coldest years on record, traversing waters dense with icebergs, strong prevailing winds, and strong opposing currents.
 These conditions proved detrimental to Moore's efforts, rendering much of the expedition unsuccessful in the eyes of the admiralty.
 However, the voyage proved to be a feat of seamanship and was the last voyage of its kind in a sailing ship carried out without the aid of steam.
 A.G.E.
 Jones, in Lieutenant T.E.L.
 Moore RN and the Voyage of the Pagoda 1845 dubbed the expedition as "the only instance of a single ship being employed on such a service, with perilous navigation over a tract of ocean almost entirely unexplored".